GiGurra/flycd/README.md

 When an app repo webhook is triggered, flycd will will only evaluate that specific app for changes to know if it needs to be re-deployed.

+### Pruning policies

+Currently, FlyCD never deletes any resources from your fly.io account.
+FlyCD just adds and updates existing resources.
+This means for example that if you delete an app from your config, it will still exist in your fly.io account.
+The same goes for environment variables, secrets, etc.

+This may change in the future, and if so, FlyCD will have this an opt-in feature (just like auto pruning with ArgoCD).

 ## Where it probably needs some improvement

 * Performance: It needs some way of determining if webhooks interfere with each other.
 Right now they are just executed